SEE ALL THE TOURS that visit Meteora in guided tours or train trips.

 DAY 1: The bus starts the pick up at 07.30am and, traffic allowing, it departs from the terminal in the centre of Athens at 08.30am.

-Passing by THEBES (the town of mythical Oedipus), LEVADIA (short rest room stop) and the traditional village of ARACHOVA, you arrive in DELPHI, the famous “Temple-Bank”, at +/- 11.30am.
+Passing by THEBES (the town of mythical Oedipus), LEVADIA (short rest room stop) and the traditional village of ARACHOVA, you arrive in DELPHI at +/- 11.30am.

 Delphi was considered by the ancient Greeks to be “the centre of the universe”.
 With the professional tour guide you will explore the legendary site of the Oracle.

-DAY 2: 08.15 After breakfast on the way o METEORA, you pass by a local art studio where you learn about the technique of painting of the icons and what an icon means for a Greek Orthodox Christian.
+DAY 2: 08.15 After breakfast you start with a local art studio where you learn about the technique of painting of the icons.

 Time Tour Plan & Services

-11:30 After a short break outside Levadia you arrive in modern Delphi village
+11:30 After a short break outside Levadia you arrive in Delphi

-11:45 Follow the professional tour guide, and visit the ancient sanctuary site
+11:45 With the professional tour guide you visit the sanctuary

 19:15 Arrival in Kalambaka.
 Check-in the hotel and (optional) dinner at 19.30